 Inside: If you want to make your kids think and stretch their minds, check out the following amazing math activities.
-They will make a great addition to any math curriculum.
+Those activities foster critical thinking, logic, and problem-solving and will make a great addition to any math curriculum.

 Please, don’t get the wrong idea that we do everything every day.
 Far from it!

 However, we review a little something from the list below every day, and it adds up.
 I encourage you to embrace the power of daily math habit.

 I also do all I can to encourage my kids to embrace the idea of slow but steady growth.
 To this end, we tried a bucket experiment.
 Every day after we finished our math exercises, each kid picked and put one stone in a pretty bucket in the kitchen.
 (The stones accumulated from years of beach trips).
 As you can imagine, it didn’t take long before the bucket became full.
 One stone doesn’t feel like much.
 It might seem like one stone isn’t worth our time and effort.
 But over a certain period, it makes a huge difference.

 Disclaimer: this post contains affiliate links.
 For full disclosure, please, read our full policy.

 What’s math talk?
 It’s a 15-minute conversation with your child that encourages exploration and investigation of numbers.

 If you have no idea where to start (the same as I felt a few years ago), I highly recommend Number Talks.
 In this book, everything is laid out for you: why you should do math talks, how they work, what to say, and how to say it.
 If that isn’t enough, the book comes with a DVD to show you exactly how it’s done.
 There is simply no way to screw it up.